 Styled Components is a library for styling React components using CSS inside JavaScript.

-files, you write styles inside your JS/JSX code, like this:
+Instead of writing CSS in separate .css files, you write styles inside your JS/JSX code, like this:

-is a React component you can use, and it will have those styles.
+Now Button is a React component you can use, and it will have those styles.

 🧠 What's Special in Your Image?